 Valve/rotor G Soprano Bugle c. late 60's

-For more history on the Bugle in America, go HERE
+More history of the bugle in America, HERE

-From the gold and bronze trumpets found in King Tutankamen's tomb, to the classic valve rotor G bugle that lit up Roosevelt Stadium on a summer night . . . what will the next 4,000 years bring?
+From the gold and bronze trumpets found in King Tutankamen's tomb, to the classic valve rotor G bugle that lit up Roosevelt Stadium on a summer night, to the modern-day brass in use today . . . what will the next 4,000 years bring?